victorwkb/victorwkb/README.md

 <h3 align="center">Hi there, I'm Victor Goh 👋</h3>
-<h2 align="center">I'm Masters of Data Science student</h2>
+<h2 align="center">I'm completing my Masters of Data Science</h2>

 - 🌱 I'm constantly learning new tools in the Modern Data Stack
-- 🔭 I'm exploring LangChain and web development during my free time.
+- 🔭 I'm exploring LangChain and web development during my free time
-- 🥅 2024 Goals: Participate in more AI/ML Hackathons
+- 🥅 2024 Goals: Participate in more AI/ML Hackathons and expand network
 - ⚡ Fun fact: I have a background in Mechatronics Engineering

 ### 🤝 Connect with me